San1973/Logi-Haptic-Tape/README.md

 * **Touch:** Feel the "weight" of the market.
 Through the MX Master 4’s HD Haptics, volatility isn't just a line on a chart—it's a physical vibration in your palm.
 * **Sense:** The MX Creative Console acts as a "Market Mood" barometer.
 By glowing in sync with live sentiment, it allows you to sense if the market is "Fearful" or "Greedy" without looking away from the candles.

-By bridging the sensory gap, Logi Haptic-Tape allows for faster reaction times and higher emotional composure during volatile breakouts.

 ---

 ## 🚀 The Tech Stack